Please email us at info@SwensonGardens.com for any additional questions.

 Plant six weeks before the first hard frost.
 This six-week period allows your bare-root peonies to develop feeder roots for next summer’s growth.
 Gardeners in USDA Zones 2-5 should plant in early in September to early October.
 Gardeners in USDA Zones 6-8 should plant in early October to early November.
 We ship your roots at the best planting time for your USDA Zone.

 Yes, if you live in USDA Zones 2-4.
 No, if you live in USDA Zones 5-8.
+See Peony Care for more information on zones.

 Mulch after the ground contains two to four inches of frost.
 Mulching is required to prevent the roots from heaving in late winter and early spring when the soil is thawing and re-freezing.